glaucopater/image-extractors/README.md

 mutool extract ..\sample\manual.pdf

-PROS really fast, can extract images and fonts keeping the original formats
+- PROS really fast, can extract images and fonts keeping the original formats
+- CONS the library is in C

-# Raw and dirty Python(2) script
+# Raw and dirty Python script

 ```
 import sys